solidoss/solidframe/tutorials/mprpc_request/README.md

  * extract payload - the regular expression
  * creates a Request with the regular expression string and sends it to the server at recipient endpoint

-Notable for the client is the fact that for sending the request, we're using a variant of mpipc::Service::sendRequest with a Lambda parameter as the completion callback.
+Notable for the client is the fact that for sending the request, we're using a variant of mprpc::Service::sendRequest with a Lambda parameter as the completion callback.

 Remember that the message completion callback is called when:
  * A message failed to be sent.